HaoTang0619/dynamodb-transformer/README.md

   ```
 - `condition`, `filter` & `keyCondition`:

-  - Several functions are available from `dynamodb-transformer/operate` as follow:
+  - Several functions are available from `dynamodb-transformer` as follow:
     - `EQ`(`=`), `NE`(`<>`), `LE`(`<=`), `LT`(`<`), `GE`(`>=`), `GT`(`>`),
     - `BETWEEN`, `IN`,
     - `ATTRIBUTE_EXISTS`, `ATTRIBUTE_NOT_EXISTS`, `ATTRIBUTE_TYPE`, `BEGINS_WITH`, `CONTAINS`, `SIZE`